neel1996/gitconvex/LIBGIT_NOTES.md

 #### For Linux (tested on Ubuntu 20.04)

+>If you have brew installed on your linux machine then you can follow the same instructions [mentioned below for MacOS](#for-macos) to setup libgit2

 Make sure you have the following packages installed on your system

 - [cmake](https://cmake.org/download/)